 Historical population

 The first human settlement in Finland originated around 11,000 BC, following the end of the Ice Age.
 The initial inhabitants of modern-day Finland were presumably hunter-gatherers.
 There is no information about the language spoken by the first inhabitants.
 However, it is known that the Finnish and Sámi languages emerged thousands of years later.[6]
 Archaeological, linguistic, and genetic studies support the notion that the country was inhabited from south to north, with a population of a few thousand during prehistoric times.
 The Sámi people then succeeded the previous inhabitants, followed by the influx of Finnic people from the east, west, and south who eventually replaced them.
-Currently, the Sámi people number around 10,000 in Finland as a minority.
+The Sámi people now number around 10,000 in Finland as a minority.
 Although they have lived north of the Arctic Circle for 7,000 years, they make up only 5% of the population of the province of Lapland.

 The reliable population data is available from 1749, when Sweden first compiled population statistics.
 At that time, the population of Finland stood at 410,400 individuals.
 The threshold of one million inhabitants was surpassed subsequent to the Finnish War (1808–1809) in 1811, upon the annexation of the Old Finland region.
 The milestone of five million inhabitants was reached in 1991.[11]

 Until the beginning of the 20th century, annual population growth fluctuated between 1% and 2%.
 There were a few exceptional years of negative growth during times of war and destruction.[11]
-The significant demographic and economic transformations that took place in Finland post-World War II impacted the composition of Finnish families.
+The significant demographic and economic transformations that took place in Finland post-World War II affected the composition of Finnish families.
 Over time, family sizes reduced noticeably, declining from an average of 3.6 individuals in 1950 to an average of 2.7 in 1975.
 Despite this change, family structures remained relatively constant during the 25-year period, with 24.4% of families consisting of a man and a woman, 61.9% comprising a couple and children, 11.8% consisting of a woman with offspring, and 1.9% consisting of a man with offspring.
 There were no substantial differences in percentages compared to 1950.[12]

 Nonetheless, fewer children were born per family; the average decreased from 2.24 in 1950 to 1.7 in the 1980s.
 Large families were infrequent, with only 2% having four or more children, while 51% had a single child; 38% had two children, and 9% had three children.[12]
 Population growth declined to below 0.5% in the 1970s, and to approximately 0.2% in the 1990s.
 In recent years, however, population growth has recovered partially, rising to approximately 0.5%, partly due to increased immigration.[11]